ASI-PJATK/MyLovelyProject/README.md

 - custom package can be installed via `pip install lovely-pancake`
 - hosing.csv file stored in Azure Blob Storage.
 Use `dvc pull` to get it (sas token will get disabled on 01/04/2024)
 - execute the pipeline `kedro run`

-## Building and running docker container
-- navigate to main folder of the project
-- use command `docker build -t my_lovely_pancake .`
-- if you already build the container use `docker run` instead

-## Runing the docker compose
-In main directory of the project
--  use command `docker compose up --build` when running docer for the first time
-- use command `docker compose up` with docker image already built Than to test if everything is working check the fastAPI at `127.0.0.1:8000/docs`

 ## RestAPI Endpoint
 - navigate to restAPI folder `cd src/fastAPI/`